projectatomic/atomic-site/source/blog/2017-02-27-automate-building-atomic-host.html.md

 $ ansible-playbook setup.yml --ask-sudo-pass
 ```

 Use `ip addr` to check for the IP Address of the HTTP server.
-In the example below, we're running it in a VM, so it's the address of the VM:
+This needs to be the interface by which your workstations communicates with virtual machines running on it, such as "virbr0" for LibVirt on Linux:

 ```
 $ ip addr